Ready For New Love This Valentine’s Day?

 Are you Ready for New Love This Valentine’s Day?

 If you answered yes, congratulations on this new chapter in your life!
 Are your financial plans ready?
 We know this is an odd question for the most romantic day of the year.
 Most people do not feel the flames of desire when talking about their Last Will and Testament (“Will”).
-You will not see “Be My Health Care Proxy” etched on one of those cute little candy hearts or hear Huey Lewis and The News singing about their “Power of Attorney.”
-But there is nothing more loving than protecting the future of the people who are most important to you and making sure your finances are in shape so you can keep managing theirs.
+You will not see “Be My Health Care Proxy” etched on one of those cute little candy hearts.
+Or hear Huey Lewis and The News singing about their “Power of Attorney.”
+But there is nothing more loving than protecting the future of the people who are most important to you.
+Making sure your finances are in shape so you can keep managing theirs.

 When Your Ex Has a New Valentine, Protect the Ties That Bind Your Property.